Developmental Language Disorder, Post

 Developmental Language Disorder, or DLD, is the subject of two recent research studies.
 Well reported on the internet including in The Conversation.
 The term replaces Specific Language Impairment (SLI).
 This change is found in the DSM-V (English) and does not necessarily apply to medical terms in all languages.

 DLD means a person has an on-going difficulty with language that is not related to any disability.
 It is a stand-alone disorder.
-It is persistent through life and has no identifiable cause.
+It is persistent through life and has no cause that researchers can pinpoint.
 Speech therapy is not the solution, however, it would seem to be helpful if a child with DLD has difficulty saying words.
 The child with speech problems believes they are saying the word correctly.

 Results of studies for SLI in other European languages vary (where the SLI term continues).
-Yet these two studies quoted below indicate that studies in English of English speakers have different vulnerabilities, or even worse results. https://pubmed.ncbi.nlm.nih.gov/18658062
+Yet these two studies quoted below indicate that studies in English of English speakers have different weak points, or even worse results. https://pubmed.ncbi.nlm.nih.gov/18658062

 I have printed the conclusion here.
 It is followed by quotes to support it.

-So it’s the English language and the vulnerabilities specific to it!
-This means that primary school teachers, and teachers generally in English-speaking societies, need to teach to the vulnerabilities of the language that expose children to further delays in language development.
+So it’s the English language and weak points specific to it!
+This means that primary school teachers, and teachers generally in English-speaking societies, need to teach to the weak points of the language that expose children to further delays in language development.

 A study of Icelandic and English children concluded: